To earn money investing, you have to make a start by saving.

 There’s many to choose from.
 If you are happy with your bank have a look at their website and compare it with a few others.

 To look at a list to compare click HERE

 2. Set up a share ISA account within that stock broking account.

-3. Set up a direct debit and transfer funds to that ISA account, on a monthly basis.
+3. Set up a direct debit and transfer funds to that ISA account.

 How much you transfer depends on you and your financial commitments.

 You can use an online calculator such as this government one HERE

 As a rule of thumb, halve your age and that is how much, as a percentage you should be saving annually, for retirement.

 Having said all this, it’s completely dependent on what you can afford but putting something aside is better than nothing.